-source link It’s been 3 years since my last autumn trip to the Yosemite High Country.
+source url It’s been 3 years since my last autumn trip to the Yosemite High Country.
 I mentioned this to my best buddy from grade school so he flew out from Florida, and the two of us took off in the RV for a week.
 We agreed to concentrate on the high country, but he hadn’t been to Yosemite Valley in a long time, so we also planned a few days there.

-go here After picking George up at the San Jose Airport, we got an early evening start Saturday, so we drove close to the Yosemite Hwy 120 gate and parked at a little secret spot I found years ago just off Hwy 120 to sleep for the night.
+essay on ethics of stem cell research After picking George up at the San Jose Airport, we got an early evening start Saturday, so we drove close to the Yosemite Hwy 120 gate and parked at a little secret spot I found years ago just off Hwy 120 to sleep for the night.

-here Rising early, we drove into Yosemite, and our destination for the day, Porcupine Flats Campground, the only campground still open in Yosemite along Hwy 120.
+go site Rising early, we drove into Yosemite, and our destination for the day, Porcupine Flats Campground, the only campground still open in Yosemite along Hwy 120.

 I did an afternoon ‘warmup’ painting right by the RV.
 Porcupine Creek was dry, but the lush grass around the creekbed seemed to attract the local wildlife.